zarehb/gifshot/README.md

 // Note: If you set the saveRenderingContexts option to true, then you get the savedRenderingContexts
 //	in the createGIF callback function 'savedRenderingContexts': []
-// The cross origin value.
-The default value is almost certainly what you need.
-'crossOrigin': 'Anonymous'
+// Whether or not to set 'Anonymous' for the cross origin request 'setCrossOrigin': true
 ```